What is the Register of Registrable Controllers (RORC)?

 Prescribed locations to maintain RORC

-RORC are to be maintained at the registered office address or the registered office address of their appointed Registered Filing Agents
+The RORC is to be maintained at the registered office address of the entity or the registered office address of its appointed Corporate Service Provider.

-What are the information to be included in the RORC?
+What information must be included in the RORC?

 For controllers who are individuals: